-Henry Goddard Thomas Correspondence
+Henry Goddard Thomas correspondence

 The collection contains letters received by Colonel Henry Goddard Thomas, the commander of the U.S. Colored Infantry during the Civil War.
-The letters were sent to Thomas from two individuals, Lewis C. Henser and Rudolph Tensler (Teusler).
+The letters were sent to Thomas from two individuals, German immigrants Lewis C. Henser and Rudolph Tensler (Teusler).
 In his two letters, Hensler outlined news of funding and his town of residence.
 In his single letter to Thomas, Tensler spoke mostly of family affairs.
 The letters contain content pertaining to funding, personal and family life, and news of the war.

 The collection is open to all researchers.
 Manuscript collections and archival records may contain materials with sensitive or confidential information that is protected under federal or state right to privacy laws and regulations, such as the Virginia Public Records Act (Code of Virginia. § 42.1-76-91); and the Virginia Freedom of Information Act (Code of Virginia § 2.2-3705.5).
 Confidential material may include, but is not limited to, educational, medical, and personnel records.
 If sensitive material is found in this collection, please contact a staff member immediately.
 The disclosure of personally identifiable information pertaining to a living individual may have legal consequences for which the College of William and Mary assumes no responsibility.

 Conditions Governing Use